Crash Bandicoot (character): Concept and creation

 One of the main reasons Naughty Dog chose to develop Crash Bandicoot (at the time jokingly codenamed "Sonic's Ass Game") for the Sony PlayStation was Sony's lack of an existing mascot character that could compete with Sega's Sonic the Hedgehog and Nintendo's Mario.
 By this time video game mascots were seen as increasingly unimportant, since they were overshadowed by cross-licensing and the aging games market meant most gamers were too old to find mascots appealing, but Sony were nonetheless interested in covering all bases.
+In Japan, Sony had used Captain Rock from Motor Toon Grand Prix as a de facto mascot during PlayStation's launch, although SCEA chose not to and instead introduced the purpose-made Polygon Man.
+Following a negative reception, SCEA picked Sofia from Battle Arena Toshinden as a mascot.
+Later in Japan, MuuMuu from Jumping Flash! was a de facto mascot.
+Sony brought out their in-house Mario/Sonic-like platformer, Hermie Hopperhead: Scrap Panic, in 1995, but this was not released outside Japan due to SCEA's strict policy at the time against releasing 2D games for the American market.

-Naughty Dog desired to do what Sega and Warner Bros. did with the hedgehog (Sonic) and the Tasmanian devil (Taz) respectively and incorporate an animal that was "cute, real, and no one really knew about".
-The team purchased a field guide on Tasmanian mammals and selected the wombat, potoroo and bandicoot as options.
-Andy Gavin and Jason Rubin went with "Willie the Wombat" as a temporary name for the starring character of the game.
-The name was never meant to be final, due both to the name sounding "too dorky" and to the existence of a non-video game property of the same name.
+For the game's lead character, Naughty Dog wanted to do what Sega and Warner Bros. did while designing their respective characters – Sonic the Hedgehog and Taz the Tasmanian Devil – and incorporate an existing animal that was appealing and obscure.
+The team purchased a field guide on Tasmanian mammals and selected the wombat, potoroo, and bandicoot as options.
+Gavin and Rubin went with "Willy the Wombat" as a temporary name for the starring character of the game.
+They never intended the name to be final due both to the name sounding "too dorky" and to the existence of a non-video game property of the same name; the name was also used by Hudson Soft for its Japan-exclusive Sega Saturn role-playing game Willy Wombat.
 The character was effectively a bandicoot by October 1994, but was still referred to as "Willie the Wombat" because a final name had not been formulated yet.
-Wanting their mascot game to be multi-dimensional in character depth as well as gameplay, Gavin and Rubin chose not to base Willie around one attribute such as "fast" or "cute".
-The team felt that Willie should be "goofy and fun-loving, and never talk"; the character's muteness was based on the theory that voices for video game characters were always "lame, negative, and distracted from identification with them."
+Wanting their mascot game to be multi-dimensional in character depth as well as gameplay, Gavin and Rubin chose not to base Crash around one attribute such as "fast" or "cute".